acassen/keepalived/.github/ISSUE_TEMPLATE/support-help-request-template.md

 ---

-_Support requests should be sent to_ keepalived-devel@lists.sourceforge.net
+_Support requests should be sent via_ https://groups.io/g/keepalived-users

 **Describe why you are unable to send the support request to the above email list** Understanding why you cannot use the email list should help us improve it.